-- After alcohol, tobacco products (cigarettes and smokeless tobacco) are the most commonly used drugs among adolescents.
+- After alcohol, tobacco products (cigarettes, smokeless tobacco, Juuls and e-cigarettes) are the most commonly used drugs among adolescents.
 Tobacco is a drug, even though most people do not consider it to be one due to the wide acceptance of its use.

-- Tobacco is the leading preventable cause of death, killing more than 400,000 people each year
+- Tobacco usage is the leading preventable cause of death, killing more than 400,000 people each year.

 - Tobacco kills more people than AIDS, alcohol, car accidents, murders, suicides, and fires combined!

 Can tobacco be a gateway drug?

 - Yes.
 The National Institute on Drug Abuse found that 12-17 year olds who smoke cigarettes are 100 times more likely to smoke marijuana, 14 times more likely to abuse alcohol, and 32 times more likely to use cocaine than their nonsmoking peers.

 Why do Big Tobacco Companies focus on youth?